oxinabox/oxinabox.github.io/_posts/Julia-1.6-what-has-changed-since-1.0.md

 Full details can be found in the NEWS.md, and HISTORY.md
 TODO: Insert links to the files in the release-1.6 branch.

-## Threading
-Julia has full support for threading now.
-Not just the limited `@threads for` loops, but full GoLang style threads.
-They are tightly integrated with the existing Async/Task/Coroutine system.
-In effect threading works by unsetting the sticky flag on a Task, so that it is allowed to run on any thread.
-This is normally done via the `Threads.@spawn` macro, rather than the `@async` macro.

-Interestingly, the `@threads for` macro still remains, and doesn't actually use much of the new machinery.
-It still uses the old way which is a bit tighter if the loop durations are almost identical.
-But the new threading stuff is fast, on the order of microseconds to send work off to another thread.
-Even for uses of `@threads for` the improves have some wins.
-`IO` is now thread-safe; `ReentrantLock` was added and is the kind of standard lock that you expect to exist, that has notifications on waiting work etc; and a big one: `@threads for` can now be nested without things silently being wrong.

-A lot of this actually landed in julia 1.2, but julia 1.3 was the release we think of as being for threading, as it gave us `Threads.@spawn`.

-Also in Julia 1.6 we now have `julia -t auto` to start julia with 1 thread per (logical) core.
-No more having to remember to set the `JULIA_NUM_THREADS` environment variable before starting it.

 ## NamedTuple/keyword arguments automatic naming
 This feature felt weird when I first read about it, but it has quickly grown on me.